fivef/KorselControl/README.md

 |                                |         |           |
 | Photo sensor state             | 0x07    | [0,1]     |

 All except the "Photo sensor state" are outgoing packages.
-While "Photo sensor state" is a value sent from the Korsel containing 0 or 1 representing the current state of the photo sensor.
+While "Photo sensor state" is a package sent from the Korsel containing 0 or 1 representing the current state of the photo sensor.
-Values < 11 are reserved for the commands.
+Values < 11 are reserved for commands.
 So PWM values below 11 are sent as 11.